 What do babies and photographers have in common?

 They enjoy looking at beautiful things.
 No degree in art necessary to take a glorious visual journey through the pages of this arresting book.
 I dare you to not say “WOW!” at least once.

 For the American history buff

 While browsing the envy-infusing accommodations of Airbnb, I came across “Summer Camp for Adults” – Camp Wandawega in Wisconsin.
-A little more digging into the retro-inspired decor of their cabins and facilities, I came across the thrilling history of the place (all 90 years of it) condensed into a 100 page book.
-The promise of a true story of bootleggers, ghosts, the Feds, Russian gangsters and more – was enough to peak my curiosity and to purchase this book.
+A little more digging into the retro-inspired decor of their cabins and facilities, I came across the thrilling history of the place (all 90 years of it) condensed into a 100-page book.
+The promise of a true story of bootleggers, ghosts, the Feds, Russian gangsters, and more – was enough to pique my curiosity and to purchase this book.

 Are there any books that you love and you’d recommend for the travelers in your life?